“I was feeling very alone and irritable.”

 The Launch Pad helped with giving me a community of people in the same boat.

-I partnered with another course member and we'd been meeting monthly since the course ended, which was a wonderful accountability check in with someone else who gets it.
+I partnered up with another course participant, and we've been meeting monthly since the course ended, which was a wonderful accountability check in with someone else who gets it.

 It’s been this really nice feeling of security of not being alone, and giving a bit of confidence.